UK: Here’s the (physical) top ten best-selling video games of 2019

-Whereas bodily gross sales for video video games are down as soon as once more yr on yr, they’re nonetheless an vital method for shoppers to play video video games and with a few of the worth drops we’ve seen on newly launched bodily video games right here within the UK its nonetheless the most cost effective methodology for enjoying video games.
-Right now we’ve got the info for the highest ten best-selling video video games in the UK and also you’ll discover Mario Kart eight Deluxe there together with Pokemon Sword.
+Whereas bodily gross sales for video video games are down as soon as once more 12 months on 12 months, they’re nonetheless an essential manner for customers to play video video games and with among the worth drops we’ve seen on newly launched bodily video games right here within the UK its nonetheless the most cost effective technique for taking part in video games.
+In the present day we’ve got the info for the highest ten best-selling video video games in the UK and also you’ll discover Mario Kart eight Deluxe there together with Pokemon Sword.

-Right here is the 2019 (bodily) UK Prime Ten (GfK knowledge through ERA):
+Right here is the 2019 (bodily) UK High Ten (GfK information through ERA):

 |Rating